Rivearana/github-slideshow/_posts/0000-01-02-Rivearana.md

 layout: slide
 title: "Welcome to our Rivearana's slide!"
 ---
-This is GitHub's students slide
+This is my awesome slide
 Use the left arrow to go back!